Skip to main content

 The Conductors of the Symphony

 This intricate cellular dance is directed by a cascade of biochemical messengers, with hormones serving as the primary conductors.
 They dictate the pace and intensity of remodeling, ensuring the skeletal system adapts to the demands placed upon it.
-For both men and women, testosterone and estrogen are the master regulators of this process. and progesterone also play significant supporting roles, contributing to the overall integrity of the skeletal bank account.
+For both men and women, testosterone and estrogen are the master regulators of this process.
+Growth hormone and progesterone also play significant supporting roles, contributing to the overall integrity of the skeletal bank account.

 When these hormonal signals are strong and consistent, the remodeling process functions optimally.
 The osteoblasts and osteoclasts work in equilibrium.
 When the levels of these key hormones decline, as they inevitably do with age, the communication becomes faint.
+The instructions for the renovation crew become less clear.
+This disruption in signaling is where the architectural integrity of bone begins to change, leading to a net loss of bone mass and a degradation of its internal quality.

 A Deeper Look at Bone Structure